-I, , as a student entering Widener University Commonwealth Law School, understand that I am joining an academic community and embarking on a professional career.
-I gratefully acknowledge the privileges inherent in becoming a lawyer and willingly accept the responsibilities that accompany those privileges and are entrusted to me by the bench, the bar and the public.
-I promise to do my utmost to live up to the high ideals of my chosen profession and to uphold the highest standards of academic honesty and ethical practice throughout my training and the remainder of my professional life.
-I will remember that my actions reflect not only upon myself, but upon Widener University Commonwealth Law School and the legal profession.
-To strengthen the law school community, I will conduct myself with dignity and civility and will treat all of my colleagues - students, staff and faculty - with kindness and respect.
-I will be a person of principle, compassion, strength and courage.
-I will recognize my weaknesses and strengths and strive to develop the character that is expected of a lawyer and that will earn the respect of my clients, my colleagues, my family and myself.
-I commit to conduct my academic, professional and personal life to honor the values and standards that are expressed in the Widener University Commonwealth Law School Honor Code and are shared by the legal profession.
+I, \\\\\, as a student entering Widener University Commonwealth Law School, understand that I am embarking on a professional career and acknowledge the privileges inherent in becoming a lawyer.
+I willingly accept the responsibilities that accompany these privileges entrusted to me by the bench, the bar, and the public.

+I will uphold the highest standards of academic integrity as expressed in the Widener University Commonwealth Law School Honor Code.

+I will conduct myself with dignity and civility treating my fellow students, staff, and faculty with kindness and respect.

+I will strive to develop the character expected of an ethical lawyer that will earn the respect of my clients, my colleagues, my family, and my society.

 I so affirm.